The ultimate Black Friday strategy: 6 steps to success

 By implementing PriceShape now, you'll gain a significant advantage for Black Friday.
 Collect valuable data to inform your decision-making process and make data-driven strategies and goals.
 With a solid plan, you can also enjoy the festivities and celebrate Black Friday together as a company.

-Remember, preparation is key to winning Black Friday.
+Remember, preparation is key to a winning Black Friday strategy.
 Start early, analyze past performance, set goals, optimize sales execution, automate pricing, create a marketing plan, and be ready for contingencies.
 With these steps, you'll be well on your way to a successful Black Friday.